Science Says: Why scientists prize plant, animal genomes

 “That probably won’t be useful for me,” joked Smith, who’s 42.
 “I’ll be dead, so I won’t need to grow my arm back.”

 And Lil BUB ?
-She’s the size of a kitten even though she’s eight years old, and has a number of other odd traits.
+She’s the size of a kitten even though she’s 8 years old, and has a number of other odd traits.
 Scientists looked for genetic mutations, and found altered genes that appear to be responsible for her extra toes and for a rare bone disease.

 Follow Malcolm Ritter at @MalcolmRitter.